El Paso, TX. Chiropractor Dr. Alex Jimenez discusses spondylolisthesis or a forward slip of a vertebra.

 - Tight hamstring musculature

 - In cases of spondylolisthesis that is complex changes may happen in the way in which individuals walk and stand; for example, development of a waddling style of walking.
 This causes the abdomen to protrude further, as a result of the lowbackcurving forward more.
 The torso (chest, etc.) may seem shorter; and muscle spasms in the lowback may occur.

-The information herein on "Spondylolisthesis: Back Condition & Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spondylolisthesis: Back Condition & Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST